nessarus/PHP-website-MYSQL-Practice/README.md

-# CITS1402-MYSQL
-Relational Database Management System
+# PHP-website-MYSQL-Practice Management System

-My project using MYSQL and PHP to create a website and database from my studies at UWA Semester 2.
+My project using MYSQL and PHP to create a website and database (defunc) from the course CITS1402 Relational Database Management Systems at the University of Western Australia Semester 2, 2017.